 To cook: Reheat straight from the freezer, and enjoy!

 Make Ahead Cinnamon Rolls

 What’s life without a little dessert?
 Boring.
 Make these amazing cinnamon rolls for your freezer, and you’ll be prepared with a quick-make dessert for a family gathering, or maybe just for fun next Tuesday!

 To cook: Place frozen rolls in a pan, 2 inches apart on all sides.
 Thaw to room temp/doubled in size, and bake 30 minutes!
 Yum!

 Head here now to take advantage of My Freez Easy now for personalized freezer meal plans for the busy home chef.

 What are your favorite meals to freeze ahead of time to make weeknights easier?
 Leave us a comment to let us know!

-Start saving $100 to $200 per month by planning out your weekly meals.
-Grab our weekly meal planner for FREE now!
+Save yourself time and money by planning out your meals beforehand.
+Grab your weekly meal planner for FREE now!